Email List Cleaning Services: Why and How?

 - High attention-to-detail: You care about your email reputation and you care about your subscribers.
 No one will work as hard as you to optimize your list.

 - You know your list and your track record: You know how well your emails have been doing, your open-rates, click-through rates, and bounces.
 You know why you need to clean your list, so have a better idea of what to lookout for.

 - Precise at finding duplicates and invalid addresses: The precision with which list-cleaning services can weed out certain bad addresses is high.

-- Faster and easier: List-cleaning services are a “plug-in-and-play” kind of deal.
+- Faster and easier: List-cleaning services are a “plug-and-play” kind of deal.
 They will clean your list within just a few minutes at the click of a button.

 Each list-cleaning method has its particular strengths and weaknesses.
 Even our sophisticated DirectIQ list-cleaner can sometimes miss things.
 Use a service and then check your list yourself to be sure you will only be sending your emails to the most promising leads.